-Below we will walk through an example of using tools.
+Below we will walk through an example of adding a few tools: FOCUS ASSIST, CROSSHAIR,

-Let's make a new page into a 'focus + framing' page that we can flip to for composing our shot and nailing focus.
+We will start by making a new page into a 'focus + framing' page that we can flip to for composing our shot and nailing focus.
 This will include a focus assist, a crosshair for accuracy performing pan/tilt and custom frame guides for a cinemascope aspect ratio.
-We will also go over adding a LUT to a new page and show the benefit of using the page system.

-Open the TOOL bar.
-From here press right or click the joystick to select, and navigate to (1) Focus > (2) Focus Assist and select the '+' to add Focus Assist to this page.
+Navigate to Focus (1) > Focus Assist (2) and select the '+' (3) to add Focus Assist to this page.